Optimization problems in graphs with locational uncertainty: Computational experiments

 \section{Computational experiments}

-In this section, we compare numerically the exact algorithm from Section~\ref{sec:exact}, the heuristic algorithms from Section~\ref{sec:approx} and the affine decision rules (ADR) approach inspired by~\cite{zhen2021robust} and detailed in Appendix~\ref{app:adr}.
-We compare these algorithms on two of the applications mentioned in the introduction: a subway network design problem (ND) and a simple plant location problem (PL).
-The ADR reformulation is assessed only on ND, because PL relies on a graph-induced metric, which is not compatible with the reformulation proposed by~\cite{zhen2021robust}.
+In this section, we compare numerically the exact algorithm from Section~\ref{sec:exact}, denoted \exact{} hereafter, with three heuristic algorithms that solve deterministic counterparts of~\ref{eq:minmaxCO}.
+Namely, each of these heuristics considers a symmetric function $\dd:V\times V\rightarrow\R_+$ and returns the optimal solution of $\min_{x\in \X}\sum_{\{i,j\}\in \EE} x_{ij}\dd_{ij}$.
+Three such functions $\dd$ are considered: \begin{description} \item[\worst{}:] $\dd_{ij}=\max\limits_{u_i\in \U_i, u_j\in \U_j} \dist{u_i}{u_j}$, as suggested by~\cite{citovsky2017tsp}. \item[\hcenter{}:] $\dd_{ij}=\dist{\bc_i}{\bc_j}$, where $\bc_i$ is any \emph{geometric median} of $\U_i$, defined as \item[\avg{}:] $\dd_{ij}=\frac{1}{\nU{i}\nU{j}}\sum\limits_{u_i\in\U_i,u_j\in\U_j}\dist{u_i}{u_j}$. \end{description} We also include in our numerical assessment the conservative approximation depicted in Section~\ref{sec:adr}, and denoted \cons{}.
+We compare these algorithms on the applications mentioned in the introduction: a subway network design problem, modeled as a Steiner tree problem (STP), and a simple plant location problem (SPL).
+Since the applications involve stars and trees, the separation problems of \exact{} can be solved using the dynamic programming recurrence presented in~\eqref{eq:basicDP}.

 The purpose of our experiments is two-fold.
-First, we wish to assess the numerical efficiency of the different algorithms in terms of solution times.
-Second, we measure the approximation ratios obtained by the heuristic algorithms in practice, by comparing the cost of their solutions to the optimal solution costs.
+First and foremost, we wish to assess the numerical efficiency of the exact solution algorithm in terms of solution times.
+Second, we measure the approximation ratios obtained by the heuristic algorithms, by comparing the cost of their solutions to the optimal solution costs.

 The algorithms have been coded in Julia~\citep{bezanson2012julia}, using JuMP~\citep{DunningHuchetteLubin2017} to interface the mixed integer linear programming (MILP) solver CPLEX.
-They have been carried out on a processor Intel(R) Core(TM) i7-10510U CPU\@1.80GHz.
+They have been carried out on a processor Intel(R) Core(TM) i7-10510U CPU\@1.80GHz using up to 4 threads in parallel and with a total running time limit of 2 hours.
 The source code of every algorithm is publicly available at \url{https://github.com/mjposs/locational\_uncertainty}.

-In the remainder of the section, we refer to the cutting plane algorithm as \exact{}, the heuristic based on the barycenters as \heurdet{}, that based on the maximum pairwise distances as \heurdmax{}, and that based on affine decision rules as \heuradr{}.
-Since the applications involve stars and trees, the separation problems of \exact{}{} can be solved using the dynamic programming recurrence presented in~\eqref{eq:basicDP}.